VK-RED/Interview-Buddy-2.0/README.md

 # Interview Buddy 2.0

-:construction:  **NOTE : The Application is currently in Development**  :construction:

 Interview Buddy is an open source platform to help you land your next technical interview.
 Practice in an interview environment with simulated scenarios and real-time feedback.
 Build confidence and face interviews with a prepared and positive mindset, ready to shine.

 ## Tech Stack